Center for Renaissance Studies Fellowships

 The application deadline for the 2020-21 fellowship will be 11:59 PM CST on December 15, 2019.

 Established in 1979, this fellowship provides auditor tuition and a portion of living expenses, for up to one term, for a PhD candidate with ABD status at a U.S. or Canadian university to study at the École Nationale des Chartes in Paris.
 The École is the oldest institution in Europe specializing in the archival sciences, including paleography, codicology, bibliography, diplomatics, textual editing, and the history of the book.
 Preference is given to students attending member institutions of the Center for Renaissance Studies consortium.
 It is strongly recommended that the recipient be in residence at the École during the fall semester.
 Applications are especially encouraged from students who are in the research stage of their dissertation work.

-See Long-Term Fellowships for application forms and instructions.
+See Short-Term Fellowships for application forms and instructions.
 The Project Abstract and Project Description should provide specific reference to the applicant’s need for the training available at the École and how it will contribute to the dissertation or future projects.
-Applicants for this fellowship may disregard the question in the application instructions about use of Newberry materials.
+Applicants for this fellowship should disregard the question in the application instructions about use of Newberry materials.

 The Newberry offers additional Fellowships in the humanities, including short-term fellowships for which graduate students are eligible to apply, and other programs for scholars.
 For more information contact the Office of Research and Academic Programs at (312) 255-3666, or by email at email@example.com.

 Learn more about the Center for Renaissance Studies.